CSCI-442-Mines/project-3-starter/README.md

   those errors too!)
 - Your program should have a zero exit status if no errors are encountered.
-- Your project must be written in the C programming language, and execute on Isengard.
+- Your code must be written using only the C programming language.
+Do not extend using additional languages.
+The exception is for the Makefile for your project, which is already sufficient for this project.
 - You should follow [Linux Kernel coding style](https://www.kernel.org/doc/html/v5.8/process/coding-style.html), a common style guide for open-source C projects.